Veronika2188/darts/lib/chapter1/README.md

     |     (value) => 'k', // new value
     | );

+12. Dynamic allows the developer to assign values to one variable completely different data types, if necessary.

+13. Dynamic vs Object

 14. Final is used when you need variables that cannot be reassigned but can be computed at runtime.
 Const is used for values that might be computed at compile time; const is immutable.

+15. final vs late

+In Dart, we use the late keyword to declare variables that will be initialized later.
+These are called non-nullable variables as they are initialized after the declaration.
+Hence, we use the late keyword.

+    | class Person {
+    | late String name;
+    | }
+    |
+    | void main() {
+    |     Person person = Person();
+    |     person.name = "Maria Elijah";
+    |
+    |     print(person.name);
+    | }

+16. With null safety, all types default to non-nullable.
+For example, if you have a variable of type String, it always contains a string.

+To allow a variable of type String to accept any string or the value null, add a question mark (?) after the type name.
+This changes the type of variable to a nullable type.
+For example, a variable of type String? can contain a string, or it can be null.

+If you're sure an expression with a nullable type doesn't equal null, you can use the non-null assertion operator (!) to make Dart treat it as non-nullable.
+By adding ! after the expression, you assert two conditions to Dart about the expression: its value doesn't equal null; Dart can assign the value to a non-nullable variable.

+17. There are 2 types of comments: single-line and multi-line.
+Single-line comments are written with the // symbol.
+Multi-line comments are written with the /* and */ symbols.

+18. The rules of declaration of variables, functions, classes and methods in Dart are as follows:

+- for variables,  functions  and  methods  names  are  written  in camelCase; for classes names are written in UpperCamelCase;
+- it's  not  allowed  to  use  number values  at the  beginning  of  the  name;
+- Register of characters in Dart is case sensitive; for example, var CHECK = 10; and var check = 10; are different variables;
+- it's  not  allowed  to  use  Dart  reserved  words  as  names;
+- if the name starts with '_' then it's a private name.